Best time to visit Laos

 Tam Lao is a dish of spicy young papaya salad.
-It consists of dried shrimp, black crab, tomatoes and signature Laos fish sauce called padek.
-Tam Lao is served with a big portion of dried red chillies.
-It has a funny taste: sweet from sugar, sour from citrus and spicy from chillies.
+It consists of dried shrimp, black crab, tomatoes, and a signature Laos fish sauce called a page.
+Tam Lao is served with a big portion of dried red chilies.
+It has a funny taste: sweet from sugar, sour from citrus, and spicy from chilies.

-This is another salad dish with the main ingredient of cucumber, shrimp, long beans, peanuts and tomatoes.
-It can be either served with khao poon (fermented rice noodles) or khao niao (sticky rice).
-Similar to other Laos salad, chillies and citrus are also used to make the dressing.
+This is another salad dish with the main ingredient of cucumber, shrimp, long beans, peanuts, and tomatoes.
+It can be either served with Khao poon (fermented rice noodles) or Khao niao (sticky rice).
+Similar to other Laos salads, chilies and citrus are also used to make the dressing.

 Yam Patu is Laos tuna salad.
-As this country doesn't have any beaches, locals often use canned tuna to make this dish.
-It is mixed with fish sauce, lime juice, sugar, ginger and garlic to add up the flavor.
-Other vegetables are lemongrass, cilantro, onions, tomatoes and of course… chilies.
-All is served together.
+As this country doesn’t have any beaches, locals often use canned tuna to make this dish.
+It is mixed with fish sauce, lime juice, sugar, ginger, and garlic to add up flavor.
+Other vegetables are lemongrass, cilantro, onions, tomatoes, and of course… chilies.
+All are served together.

 Yam Mak Kuea Nyao

 This special salad is charcoal-grilled green eggplants cooked until they turn black.
-After that, the black skin is peeled off and the flesh is mixed with hard-boiled egg, fish sauce, citrus and chilli dressing.
-Some places also use shallots, cilantro and dried shrimp to make this dish.
+After that, the black skin is peeled off and the flesh is mixed with hard-boiled egg, fish sauce, citrus, and chili dressing.
+Some places also use shallots, cilantro, and dried shrimp to make this dish.

 Every year, you are wondering where to take your little angels to go to explore the world… Amusement park or beach again?
 Maybe this year, you will expect to create unforgettable memories for your dear babies, not perfunctory.
 It is a good choice to embrace the new world, explore the beautiful scenery, and spend time with the local people.
 This will convey the child’s concept of courage to explore new things and develop the child’s ability to adapt to the new environment.
 For children, travel is the best way to learn.
 It is a silent school!
 Of course, you may want to have an adventure trip, but you are also concerned about the safety of you and your family.
 This may be a difficult decision for you … Our team has the experience to solve this concern for you!
 Our local consultant team knows their area well, which is a decisive factor in guaranteeing your travel success, allowing you to feel at ease and calm in your family journey.
 Because each child is different, and children at different stages have different expectations of travel, we will adjust the pace of travel according to your child’s age and recommends activities that make every family member happy.